HiccupinGminor/HiccupinGminor.github.io/_posts/2015-08-16-null-object-pattern.md

 $animal2->speak(); // NULL
 {% endhighlight %}

-Whether or not that is necessary is up to you.
+Whether or not this is needed in your program is up to you.